tgrecojs/dapp-encouragement/README.md

 This particular dapp UI is written in vanilla JS for simplicity (as opposed to using a framework).

+The dapp API is written with Express, to illustrate how you can use ordinary Node.js modules with an ocap interface to the chain.

 ## Functionality

 The Encouragement Dapp: